 Don’t turn so much that you lose your balance.
 You can put your left foot 20-30 degrees more open prior to going for a swing to ensure a better balance.
 Repeat this move for 30 times at least or more to get perfection on it.
 Once you get perfect footwork on a regular basis, then you may work on it and modify a little to ensure more power and strength to your swing.
-Now, have a look at this video which will help you visualize what I explained in this article.

-Professional Golfers Footwork Examples
+Professional Golfer’s Footwork Examples

 Footwork in golf is the dark horse of world-class golfers.
 You see golfers like Tiger Woods, Rory McIlroy, Jon Rahm, and many more, they have the perfect footwork in each swing.
-Have a look at tier footwork in these videos.
+Have a look at their footwork in these videos.